Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 50. Data security is one of the top priorities of AWS.
 How does AWS deal with old storage devices that have reached the end of their useful life?
     - A. AWS sells the old devices to other hosting providers.
-    - B. AWS destroys the old devices in accordance with industry-standard practices.
+    - B. AWS destroys the old devices in accordance with industry-standard practices. (destroys the old devices following NIST Guidelines)
     - C. AWS sends the old devices for remanufacturing.
     - D. AWS stores the old devices in a secure place.